To be an approved foster you must:

 - must follow our 2 week decompression rule ( unless stated otherwise )

-- respond within 12 hours to our texts, calls, emails
+- respond within a day to our texts, calls, emails

 - All private pets must be up to date on all vaccines, rabies and fixed.